jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ##### `for` loop

 When you have to display data, whether they come from an API or from Markdown files, you will have to walk through arrays or objects using `for` loops.
-Let's create a simple exemple by displaying title and introductions for all our blogposts in an HTML list.
+Let's create a simple example by displaying title and introductions for all our blogposts in an HTML list.

 ```njk
 {% set blogposts = collections.blogposts | reverse %}